ushakrishnan/SearchWithOpenAI/README.md

   - If you would like to clean up your db from earlier runs - `rm -r db`
   - Setup Chroma store and load embeddings / index into store: `python3 loaddocs.py`
 - Run the script: `streamlit run app.py`
+- You can query what the ChromaDB / store holds: `python querystore.py`

 # What to expect
 Streamlit will spin up a page that will look like this